napeits/frstack/README.md

 ```mkdir staging
 cp ~/Downloads OpenAM-12.0.0-SNAPSHOT_nightly_20140731.zip staging
 ```
-The version must match what is defined in vars/nightly.yml!
+The version must match what is defined in vars/nightly.yml! (or whatever .yml file your software versions are defined in)

 This directory is mounted on the guest in /vagrant/staging.
 If the openam role finds the zip file in that location it will use it rather than downloading it from forgerock.org.